Why The United MileagePlus Explorer Card is a Keeper

 IMG-9743

-Another huge selling point for the Langham is their location.
-The hotel is centrally located in Manhattan, so we were able to walk to most of our destinations on Saturday.
+Another huge selling point for the Langham is its location.
+The hotel is centrally located in Manhattan, so we could walk to most of our destinations on Saturday.
 We walked to Washington Square Park, Times Square, and the Highline.
-The next day, we had to check out by 4pm and catch our flight at 5:30pm so we didn’t have a lot of time to waste.
-We woke up at 8am and called the doorman to arrange a ride to central park at 11am using the hotel car service (which is free!).
+The next day, we had to check out by 4pm and catch our flight at 5:30pm, so we didn’t have much time to waste.
+We woke up at 8am and called the doorman to arrange a ride to Central Park at 11am using the hotel car service (which is free!).

-Pro Tip: The hotel has a Jaguar that will drop you off wherever you want to go up until 59th street, they start taking appointments in the morning at 8 am, and it is on a first come first serve basis.
+Pro Tip: The hotel has a Jaguar that will drop you off wherever you want to up until 59th Street.
+They start taking appointments at 8 a.m., and they are on a first-come, first-served basis.

 Jaguar